zavocc/debdroid/README.md

 A list of supported releases can be listed by typing `debdroid install --list`

-During Installation, it will update and upgrade the Debian System if necessary and installs required packages \
+During Installation, it will update and upgrade the Debian system if necessary and installs required packages \
 it will prompt you to enter your required information, this is necessary to capture user input, otherwise it will fallback to the following default credentials:
 * User: `user`
 * Password: `passw0rd`